gpupuck/rules_ml_toolchain/gpu/README.md

    to test executables.
 The flag is false by default to avoid unwanted coupling of Google-released Python wheels to CUDA binaries.

-5. The NVIDIA driver contains both the user mode CUDA driver and kernel mode components necessary to run the application.
-Hermetic CUDA toolchain includes hermetic user mode driver libs.
+5. The NVIDIA driver contains both the user mode CUDA driver (UMD) and kernel mode driver (KMD) necessary to run the application.
+Hermetic CUDA  toolchain includes hermetic UMD libs.

    To enforce linking hermetic CUDA UMD, use the flag `--@cuda_driver//:include_cuda_umd_libs`.
 The default flag value is `true`.